15 Oddest Events at Maine Festivals

 Madawaska

-In case you’re wondering, “How do people get through Maine winters?” a group in Madawaska answers that question with an annual attempt to break the world record size for an ice carousel.
+In case you’re wondering, “How do people get through Maine winters?” a group in the Madawaska area answers that question with record-breaking ice carousel projects.
+This ice carousel content may be held anywhere from mid-March to early April.

 Skowhegan

-Something about snow and kayaks doesn’t seem to mesh, but the winter warriors of Skowhegan have added a downhill kayak event to Somerset SnowFest.
+Something about snow and kayaks doesn’t seem to mesh, but the winter warriors in the Skowhegan area have added a downhill kayak event to Somerset SnowFest.

-Since the lakes are frozen, the contestants ditch the sleds and ride a kayak down the racecourse.
-Points are awarded for clean runs, costumes, and fastest times.
+Contestants ditch the sleds and ride a kayak down the racecourse.
+Prizes are awarded for clean runs, costumes, and fastest times.
+Competitors typically get two runs (best time counts), and helmets are required.

-Another unique competition (if you’re from away) is the Skijor Skowhegan race, where a horse pulls skiers and snowboarders over jumps and gates.
+Another unique competition (if you’re from away) is the Skijor Skowhegan race, where a horse and rider pull skiers and snowboarders over gates and jumps.

 Freeport Sparkle Celebration